Fiardika/Mekari-Test/README.md

 # Web App
-I use NodeJS to make a simple app with 2 endpoints (api/health-check and api/hello) How to use:
+I'm using NodeJS to make a simple app with 2 endpoints (api/health-check and api/hello) How to use:
 1. Clone this repository
 2. Run 'node server.js'